asmagen/SPAGEfinder/README.md

 - main.script.R
 - merge.pancancer.results.R

-Six of these are in R and one in C++
+Six of these are in R and one in C++.
 The C++ code is compiled from within R. Therefore, one need not compile it before running the pipeline.

 ## Input format